Authorship

 Any publication (conferences, engineering and scientific papers, review, …) which relates to the NOMAD project should follow the following rules:

-• For any journal publication that significantly uses Level 0 (raw) or Level 1 data (calibrated) directly or to derive Level 2 data (densities, temperatures, maps, surface characteristics, cloud/dust/aerosols loading and profiles, etc.)
+• For any journal publication that significantly uses Level 0 (raw) or Level 1 data (calibrated) directly or to derive Level 2 data (densities, temperatures, maps, surface characteristics, cloud/dust/aerosols loading and profiles, etc.), the following shall be contacted and included as co-authors if they agree:

 • First author, : the person who wrote the paper …